-General learning goal: The student will explain and demonstrate the use of impact instruments.
+General Learning Goal: The student will explain and demonstrate the use of impact instruments.

-1. The student will demonstrate minimum proficiency in the appropriate use of an impact instrument.
+- 1. The student will demonstrate minimum proficiency in the appropriate use of an impact instrument. - 2.
+Students will understand the legal justifications for the use of impact weapons.

-XIII.
+XIV.
 INDIVIDUAL ARREST CONTROL PROGRAMS

-and/or Recommended Minimum Hours Lecture Lab: 10 Hrs.
+Lecture and/or Lab: 10 Hrs.

-General learning goal: The student will discuss areas and issues of individual programs and demonstrate their application.
+General Learning Goal: The student will discuss areas and issues of individual programs and demonstrate their application.